2020s in fashion: Maximalist fashion

-As the decade started, maximalist fashion made a resurgence on the runway, as a backlash against the fashions of the 2010s.
+As the decade started, maximalist fashion made a resurgence on the runway to express individuality and break away from the minimalist fashion of the previous decade.
 After spending time indoors during the pandemic, many fashion designers were drawn to bold, colorful, and creative styles.
-These exuberant outfits became a way to express individuality and break away from the minimalist fashion of the previous decade.
-Although maximalism became popular in high fashion and online communities, streetwear continued to favor comfort and simplicity.
-The TikTok algorithm repurposed minimalism as a selection of curated aesthetics and "fashion essentials" that appeal to Gen Z and Gen Alpha.
+Although maximalism became popular in high fashion and online communities, streetwear maintained its prevalence as the go-to choice for much of the wider public, especially for those who favor comfort and simplicity.

+Backlash to 2010s trends and fashion

-Although they were a fashion must-have in the 2010s, skinny jeans faced a brief backlash at the start of the decade.
-Many Gen Z social media influencers on TikTok said that skinny jeans were no longer a symbol of youth culture, causing controversy among fashion bloggers and millennial women.
-Separating one's hair to the side (side-part) was also considered to be out of style by Gen Z influencers.
+Although they were a fashion must-have in the 2010s, skinny jeans faced brief backlash at the start of the decade.
+Many Gen Z social media influencers on TikTok claimed that skinny jeans were no longer a symbol of youth culture, causing controversy among many fashion bloggers and millennial women.
+Side-parts was also considered out of style by Gen Z influencers along with no-show socks, as Gen Alpha and Gen Z opted for crew socks.
 The term cheugy was coined to describe "tacky millennial fashion."
 The trend cycle of the early 2020s seemed to contradict itself, with microtrends like the Y2K revival and early 2010s nostalgia emerging alongside the millennial backlash.
-During the early 2020s, crew socks surged in popularity among Gen Alpha and Gen Z, marking a cultural shift away from no-show socks, which had become associated with millennials.

 Quiet luxury

-In the early 2020s, clothing with large, bold logos began to lose popularity in the US as fashion trends shifted toward simpler, more refined styles.
+In the early 2020s, clothing with large, bold logos began to lose popularity as fashion trends shifted toward simpler, more refined styles.
 This change represented a move away from the flashy, logo-centric designs that had dominated the late 2010s.
-Many consumers started to focus more on the fabric textures, and the silhouette of clothing, placing greater emphasis on the quality of materials and the overall construction of garments rather than their brand names.
+Many consumers began placing greater emphasis on the quality of materials and the overall construction of garments, including fabric texture, color, and silhouette, rather than their brand names.

-As part of this shift, there was an increased interest in understated quiet luxury and "timeless" designs.
-People began to prioritize clothing that was simple yet sophisticated, with an appreciation for details like fabric texture, color, and silhouette.
-This trend was also correlated with the rise of the "old money" aesthetic, which is inspired by European fashion houses, and discreet luxury over overt displays of wealth or brand affiliation.
-By adopting this style, individuals were able to project the illusion of wealth through subtlety, choosing garments that conveyed elegance and status without relying on visible logos or flashy designs.

-This trend was further influenced by the fashion choices of wealthy celebrities and public figures, who often embraced minimalist, high-quality garments that exuded quiet affluence.
+As part of this shift, interest increased in understated quiet luxury and "timeless" designs.
+This trend was also correlated with the rise of the "old money" aesthetic, which is inspired by European fashion houses and discreet luxury over overt displays of wealth or brand affiliation.
+The shift toward quiet luxury was further influenced by the fashion choices of wealthy celebrities and public figures, who often embraced minimalist, high-quality garments.
 Many consumers, seeking to emulate these figures, adopted similar styles in an attempt to mirror the sophisticated, understated look associated with the elite.
-The influence of these celebrities helped popularize the idea that wealth and status could be communicated through subtle, refined fashion choices, rather than through overt displays of logos or brand names.
+The influence of these celebrities helped popularize the idea that wealth and status could be communicated through subtle, refined fashion choices rather than overt displays of logos.